- Organization Chart

 The Repair and Plasticity Program leads NINDS research on traumatic brain injury (TBI), spinal cord injury, and peripheral nerve injury.
 Research covers the full spectrum, including mechanisms of immediate damage, delayed effects in the hours after initial injury, laboratory development of interventions that minimize damage or stimulate nervous system repair in animal models, and clinical testing in people.
 The Program also supports fundamental studies of neural plasticity, that is, the ability of the brain and nervous system to change, which has broad implications for recovery following injury or disease.
 This includes studies of stem cells in the nervous system, including recent studies that point to important role of brain stem cells in normal learning, even in adults.
 The first clinical trial of stem cell therapy for spinal cord injury is now underway in the private sector, building on years of basic research.
 The program leads the longstanding NINDS Neural Interfaces Program, which pioneered the entire field of devices that connect to the nervous system to compensate for lost functions, from early development of the first cochlear implants for the hearing impaired to recent brain computer interfaces that enable paralyzed people to control devices with their thoughts.
 Most recently, decades of investment have let to encouraging recent preliminary results in which electrical stimulation of the spinal cord, combined with intensive training on a treadmill, enabled patients with spinal cord injury to recover some voluntary movement and improve bowel, bladder, and sexual function.

 Budget Policy: The FY 2017 President’s Budget request is $142.402 million, a decrease of $0.455 million or 0.3 percent compared to the FY 2016 Enacted level.
 NINDS continues to balance investigator-initiated research and solicitations, including projects funded through the Institute’s translational research and clinical trials programs.
 Large observational studies, now underway, will provide critical information to improve clinical care for TBI and clinical trials of interventions.
 These studies include the Transforming Research and Clinical Knowledge in TBI (TRACK TBI) study of adults and children with TBI at 11 sites in the U.S. and the Multiple Medical Therapies for Pediatric TBI (ADAPT Trial), which is focused on 1000 children with severe TBI.
 Both of these studies are part of the continuing International TBI Research Initiative in coordination with the European Union and the Canadian Institute of Health Research.
 These studies use the NINDS TBI Common Data Elements, developed with other Federal agencies and the international research community, and the NIH-Department of Defense led Federal Interagency TBI Informatics System (FITBIR) database to encourage sharing of data.
 With regard to the important public health issues of sports related TBI, NINDS will continue to work closely with the Foundation for NIH (fNIH) Sports and Heath Research Program.
 The fNIH created this program with a major donation from the National Football League.
 The program has launched major cooperative projects to define the scope of long-term changes that occur in the brain years after a head injury or after multiple concussions and to improve diagnostic criteria.
 In 2017, the Neural Interfaces Program, will continue to solicit and support projects to translate advanced neural prosthetics and other devices up to and through “first in human” clinical demonstrations.
-NINDS supports device development through a series of funding opportunity announcements coordinated with NINDS Office of Translational Research.
+NINDS supports device development through a series of notices of funding opportunities coordinated with NINDS Office of Translational Research.
 The Cooperative Research to Enable and Advance Translational Enterprises – Devices (CREATE-Devices) program provides funding mechanisms tailored to the unique needs of device development at various stages and to the different FDA device approval pathways.

 Systems and Cognitive Neuroscience: